KasunDA/developers.spiceworks.com/source/documentation/cloud-apps/reference/inventory.md

 #### Create an asset or device

 Create an asset or device with the given attributes.
-A device created via API must be manually maintained by the IT Pro in the Inventory application.
+A device created via API must be manually maintained by the IT pro in the Inventory application.
 I.e. it is not scanned from the network.
 All attributes are optional unless indicated otherwise.